devsamxn/DeliEats-frontend/README.md

 - **Shopping Cart Management**: Manage multiple items in the shopping cart, allowing users to add, update, or remove items seamlessly.

-- **Checkout**: Streamline the payment process with an integrated checkout feature.

-- **Real-Time Order Tracking**: Track order status in real-time, from preparation to delivery.

 - **Restaurant Owner Tools:**: Provide restaurant owners with the ability to manage profiles, list available cuisines, update offerings, upload images, and give real-time updates on delivery status.

 ## 💻 Tech Stack